Tax Exempt Municipal Bonds

 • the reduction of the corporate tax rate and elimination of some corporate, bank and insurance tax incentives to purchase municipal securities.

-Unfortunately, this has created a difficult finance environment for many public issuers to address critical needs like developing or updating local infrastructure.
-Whether it is through program funding or policy changes, which includes adopting municipal bond modernization provisions, we NEED our federal partners to help us address these challenges.
+Unfortunately, this means we enter the 2025 tax reform debate in an already difficult finance environment for many public issuers to address critical needs like developing or updating local infrastructure.
+Whether it is through program funding or policy changes, which could include adopting municipal bond modernization provisions, we NEED our federal partners to help us address these challenges.
 We have a proven track record of resilience but it takes all levels of government working together for the good of all our constituents.